-If cyclists are heading south to the Rainbow Trail from Tapawera, it is recommended they join the Tasman’s Great Taste Trail to Kohatu, and then cycle to Golden Downs on the Golden Downs Trail via Valley Road.
-From Tophouse, if you’re planning to ride the Rainbow Trail and don’t need to stop for supplies in St Arnaud, continue up the gravel road to connect with SH63.
-Turn left and the start of the Rainbow Trail is just 700m down the road.
+If cyclists are heading south to the Rainbow Trail from Tapawera, it is recommended they join Tasman’s Great Taste Trail to Kohatu, and then cycle to St Arnaud on the Golden Downs Trail via Valley Road.
+From Tophouse, if you’re planning to ride the Rainbow Trail and don’t need to stop for supplies in St Arnaud, turn left up the gravel road to connect with SH63.
+Turn left onto SH63 and then right onto Rainbow Road just 700m down the road.

 Cyclists who want to connect with the Rainbow Trail from Murchison should follow the Tapawera to Murchison Heartland Ride as far as Kawatiri Junction.
 From there, the Rainbow is reached via SH63, passing through the village of St Arnaud – gateway to Nelson Lakes National Park.
 From Kawatiri Junction it's 25km to St Arnaud and a further 8.5km along SH63 to the Rainbow Road turnoff.